arangodb/docs/3.10/indexing-geo.md

 ---
 layout: default
-description: ArangoDB features a Google S2 based geospatial indexsince version 3
+description: ArangoDB features a Google S2-based geospatial index
 ---
 Geo-Spatial Indexes
 ===================

-ArangoDB features a [Google S2](http://s2geometry.io/){:target="_blank"} based geospatial index since version 3.4.0, which supersedes the previous geo index implementation.
+ArangoDB features a [Google S2](http://s2geometry.io/){:target="_blank"}-based geospatial index since version 3.4.0, which supersedes the previous geo index implementation.
 Indexing is supported for a subset of the [**GeoJSON**](#geojson) geometry types as well as simple latitude/longitude pairs.